Thermal copper pillar bump: A brief history of solder and flip chip/chip scale packaging

 During this same time, companies began to look at reducing or streamlining their packaging, from the earlier multi-chip-on-ceramic packages that IBM had originally developed C4 to support, to what were referred to as Chip Scale Packages (CSP).
 There were a number of companies developing products in this area.
 These products could usually be put into one of two camps: either they were scaled down versions of the multi-chip on ceramic package (of which the Tessera package would be one example); or they were the streamlined versions developed by Unitive Electronics, et al. (where the package wiring had been transferred to the chip, and after bumping, they were ready to be placed).

 One of the issues with the CSP type of package (which was intended to be soldered directly to an FR4 or flex circuit) was that for high-density interconnects, the soft solder bump provided less of a stand-off as the solder bump diameter and pitch were decreased.
 Different solutions were employed including one developed by Focus Interconnect Technology (former APTOS engineers), which used a high aspect ratio plated copper post to provide a larger fixed standoff than was possible for a soft solder collapse joint.

 Today, flip chip is a well established technology and collapsed soft solder connections are used in the vast majority of assemblies.
 The copper post stand-off developed for the CSP market has found a home in high-density interconnects for advanced micro-processors and is used today by IBM for its CPU packaging.

 Copper pillar solder bumping

-Recent trends in high-density interconnects have led to the use of copper pillar solder bumps (CPB) for CPU and GPU packaging.
+Trends in high-density interconnects have led to the use of copper pillar solder bumps (CPB) for CPU and GPU packaging.
 CPBs are an attractive replacement for traditional solder bumps because they provide a fixed stand-off independent of pitch.
 This is extremely important as most of the high-end products are underfilled and a smaller standoff may create difficulties in getting the underfill adhesive to flow under the die.

 Figure 2 shows an example of a CPB fabricated by Intel and incorporated into their Presler line of microprocessors among others.
 The cross section shows copper and a copper pillar (approximately 60 um high) electrically connected through an opening (or via) in the chip passivation layer at the top of the picture.
 At the bottom is another copper trace on the package substrate with solder between the two copper layers.